kanishkagargg/kanishkagargg/README.md

       Passionate about turning data into actionable insights, I am a skilled data analyst with expertise in Python programming, SQL querying, and data visualization tools such as Tableau.
 With a strong foundation in statistics and machine learning techniques, I thrive on uncovering patterns and trends in data to drive informed decision-making.

-- 💼 I'm currently working at DMI Innovations as a Data Analyst Intern.
+- 💼 I'm currently working at Coforge as a Data Analyst Intern.
 - 🏆 Won 2nd prize in International Energy Hackathon conducted by ThinkOnward.
 - ✉️ How to reach me: kgarg23105@gmail.com
     </td>